Physiotherapy and exercise classes

 Physiotherapy for MS

-New members of our Centre get assessed by our physiotherapists (or physios, for short) to learn about any problems they have related to MS. A personal programme is then worked out to meet their needs.
+New members of our Centre are assessed by our physiotherapists (or physios, for short) to learn about any issues they have related to MS. A personal programme is then worked out to meet their needs.

 Physiotherapy helps people with MS to strengthen muscles, maintain control and balance and reduce spasticity.
 Physiotherapy programmes are designed to help maximise movement and mobility, helping to keep existing abilities.